 How do you really fight the radical right?

-I’ve developed what I call the Ten Insights as a framework for understanding the psychology that guides our political brains.
+I’ve developed what I call the Twelve Insights as a framework for understanding the psychology that guides our political brains.
 Of course, these are generalizations and there are always exceptions.
-And there are many more than ten core truths to be explored.
+And there are many more than twelve core truths to be explored.

 I hope to illustrate these further in future posts.